Police investigate Christmas Day swatting call made on Marjorie Taylor Greene’s home - KESQ

 Swatting is a prank call made to authorities with the express purpose of luring them to a location – usually a home – where they are led to believe a horrific crime has been committed or is in progress.
 This results in a forceful response from local police or SWAT teams, who have no way of knowing the call is a hoax.

-Republican Rep. Brandon Williams said in a post on X he was also swatted on Christmas Day.
+Republican Rep. Brandon Williams of New York said in a post on X he was also swatted on Christmas Day.

-“Our home was swatted this afternoon,” the New York Republican said.
+“Our home was swatted this afternoon,” the congressman said.
 “Thanks to the Deputies and Troopers who contacted me before arriving.
 They left with homemade cookies and spiced nuts!
 Merry Christmas everyone!”

-CNN has reached out to the Cayuga County Sheriff’s office and New York State Police for comment.
+Cayuga County Sheriff Brian Schenck confirmed law enforcement responded to a swatting incident at the congressman’s house Monday.
+He added that just after 2 p.m., authorities from the sheriff’s office and the New York State Police responded “to a report of a reported confessed shooting incident” at Williams’ home.

+“This report was quickly confirmed to be false,” Schenk said, adding that his office is investigating.

 In August 2022, CNN reported that police had responded to repeated swatting incidents at Greene’s home.
 And last month, a Georgia man was charged with threatening to kill Greene, her family and her staff.